Jubilee Home is led by a wonderful staff who manage the day-to-day operations of the home.

 Rev. Allen Jones is a long time Durham resident originally from Warren County, NC.
 He is funeral director in long term recovery who also serves as the director of Change Paths Ministries helping his neighborhood with the clothing, food, and spiritual resources we all need.

-John Collins is a Charlotte area native with a long history of substance abuse and criminality.
-After multiple stints in state and federal prisons, John was sentenced to 10 years as a habitual felon.
-John took advantage of all the educational, social, spiritual growth and recovery opportunities available and is now a Civil Engineering CAD Designer at the same company he went to work for on work release in 2004.
-John continues to sponsor inmates at Orange County Correctional and serves a number of organizations working to empower people returning home from incarceration.
+John Collins is a Charlotte area native who now calls Hillsborough home.
+As a formerly incarcerated person, John took advantage of all the educational, social, spiritual, growth, and recovery opportunities available to him while serving his sentence.
+He now works in civil engineering project management at the same company he went to work for on work release in 2004.
+John remains active in the recovery community, continues to sponsor inmates at Orange County Correctional and serves a number of organizations working to empower people returning home from incarceration.

 George O’Briant has lived in Durham for over 25 years.
 He is formerly incarcerated and in recovery and brings a wealth of firsthand knowledge and empathy to the board.
 He is a case manager at the Criminal Justice Resource Center, an avid sports fan, and regularly returns to prison to work with people walking a road he understands and knows.